the-lstv/Akeno/README.md

 ![🗃️ Modular](https://github.com/the-lstv/Akeno/assets/62482747/dceb9b55-d46d-468b-9338-95369bb568d7)
 ---
-Akeno is also fully modular.
+Akeno is fully modular.
 On first startup, it only loads what is necesarry.
 Everything else is loaded as requested, on the fly.
 This includes API extensions - simply create a JS file with your server-side API in your web app's directory, hot-reload the config and your API is ready to use.